 Technology · Architecture Reference

 Sonzai is the persistent cognitive substrate that sits between any LLM and any application.
 Eight composable modules — memory, personality, mood, relationships, knowledge, learning, media, and an agent runtime — on managed infrastructure most teams would otherwise spend a year building.
-This page is the system, end to end.

 A composable substrate between any LLM and any application.